Scope: Prime Mover Pro

 Take note that packages will appear in the list only after they are successfully created (via Exporting packages) and not corrupted.

-myprimemoverzippackage.zip .
-Then this URL is
+myprimemoverzippackage.wprime .
+Then this becomes a static URL which is:

 Also any URL pointing to a valid Prime Mover zip package hosted in any Cloud solutions can be used.
 Say for example, you have a Prime Mover zip package uploaded in DropBox and this is the URL: (you can get this by clicking Share -> Create Link in Dropbox) :